 By encouraging these meetups, you give your employees the opportunity to connect with those in roles outside their immediate team.
 You also give them an outlet to share pain points and swap best practices when it comes to remote work.
 These pairs may even find they face similar issues—and work together to solve them.

-Consider a light team-building exercise to kick things off.
+It can be a good idea to consider a light team-building exercise to kick things off.
 If your teams run daily stand-ups or check-ins, have team leaders take five minutes to pose some ice-breaker questions.
 These can be as simple as asking employees to brainstorm their ideal superpower or share their weekend plans.
 These questions help ease tension while encouraging team members to be active participants in the meeting.

 If you’re hosting an all-hands meeting, think of creative ways you can keep audience members engaged.
 Here at The Predictive Index, we take time each month to highlight any new hires.
 During this time, we also ask them to share a fun fact about themselves.
 Not only does this give these folks a chance to introduce themselves, but it also provides them with an interesting conversation starter their new peers may remember.